SMIDs: Unique identifiers for biogenic small molecules in C. elegans.

 II.
 Stereoisomers are distinguished by the addition of a second numeral.
 The first discovered stereoisomer of any compound will be named with the ending .1, i.e. xxxx#x.1.
 For example, in the case of ascr#6, (-)-5R-(3'R,5'R-dihydroxy-6'S-methyl-(2H)-tetrahydropyran-2'-yloxy)-2R-hexanol would be ascr#6.1, and (-)-5R-(3'R,5'R-dihydroxy-6'S-methyl -(2H)-tetrahydropyran-2'-yloxy)-2S-hexanol would be ascr#6.2.

 III.
-The SMID database is maintained by Lukas Mueller (METACYC SGN databases, Boyce Thompson Institute and Cornell University) and Joshua Judkins (Boyce Thompson Institute and Cornell University) in collaboration with Wormbase.
-For each C. elegans metabolite, SMID-DB.org provides:
+The SMID database is maintained by Tyler Schwertfeger of the Schroeder Lab at the Boyce Thompson Institute, with database support by the Mueller lab at the BTI.
+Previously, Joshua Judkins and Maro Kariya (both of Boyce Thompson Institute and Cornell University) have curated the database, in collaboration with Wormbase.
+For each C. elegans metabolite, SMID-DB.org provides::

 - Structure (structural drawing, SMILES)